Orthopedic Tips For Athletes With Knock Knees

 Recovery from surgery for knock knees includes physical therapy.
 You should be able to get back to your normal activities after a few weeks.

 It is important for athletes with knock knees to visit an orthopedic specialist.
-An orthopedic specialist will be able to accurately diagnosis your condition and offer you advice and options for treatment.
-He or she will develop a treatment plan especially for you.
+An orthopedic specialist will be able to accurately diagnose your condition and offer you advice and options for treatment.
+He or she will develop a treatment plan, especially for you.
 With proper evaluation and treatment, you will be able to get back to doing what you love – and continue on with your active lifestyle.